 Christian Armenia suffered persecution by the Seljuk Turks in the eleventh century, as well as a horrific genocide by a Turkish decimation in World War I, which claimed the lives of 1.5 million Armenians.
 The Armenian community also suffered persecution under the Communists in their homeland.

 The Great Schism of 1054 left the Roman Catholic West divided from the Byzantine or Greek Orthodox East.
-There are several Eastern Catholic communities that trace their heritage to the Patriarchate of Constantinople and preserve the Byzantine tradition in their liturgy - the Italo-Albanian Eastern Catholic Church, and twelve Greek Orthodox communities that have had part of their faithful reunite with Rome to form the Byzantine Eastern Catholics.
+There are several Eastern Catholic communities that trace their heritage to the Patriarchate of Constantinople and preserve the Byzantine tradition in their liturgy - the Italo-Albanian Eastern Catholic Church, and Eastern Orthodox communities that have had part of their faithful reunite with Rome to form the Byzantine Eastern Catholics.